 New to campus or don't know where to begin?
 Engineering IT professionals are available to help you get started.
 Even if we don't host the service, we are happy to help point you in the right direction.
 Just contact us at email@example.com or look up your Engineering IT Pro on the Faculty page.
-Look through our Engineering IT Service Catalog on this site to begin learning how we support the innovative research and instruction that Engineering at Illinois brings to the world.
+Look through our full Engineering IT Service Catalog or select from our curated lists of services by audience to find out how we can be your Trusted Academic Professional in all your various roles.
 Below are a few of the services on campus that will help you get started quickly.

 Campus Services to Know